Ph.D. in Biochemistry and Doctorate Programs in Virginia

 Biochemistry PhD students can expect to be required to use of mathematics and physical sciences to probe the tightly-held secrets of biology.
 Students might engage in coursework in bioenergetics, analytical biochemistry and enzyme kinetics.
 They will be required to do extensive research, as well as participate in laboratory rotations.

 Almost all biochemistry curriculums at the Ph.D. level are research-oriented, as students are encouraged to move in their studies from classes to independent research.
 In recent years, biochemistry Ph.D. programs have also expanded to encompass business-oriented degrees, such as the professional science masters (PSM) that allow students to combine higher-level science classes with business classes.

 Potential Careers for Ph.D.
 Biochemists

 Biochemistry careers have traditionally been academic, including teaching and research appointments in colleges and universities.
-According to the Bureau of Labor Statistics, post-secondary teachers earned a median annual salary of $68,970 in 20121.
+According to the Bureau of Labor Statistics (BLS), post-secondary teachers earned a median annual salary of $79,640 in 2021.

 There might also be exciting biochemistry career opportunities in regulatory agencies in government, non-profit organizations and health care.
-The BLS reported that the 2012 median annual salary for biochemists and biophysicists was $81,480.
-A PhD degree in biochemistry is normally required in many of these careers, though it is still possible to find a position with a masters degree2.
+The BLS reported that the 2021 median annual salary for biochemists and biophysicists was $102,270.
+A PhD degree in biochemistry is normally required in many of these careers, though it is still possible to find a position with a master’s degree.

 There may also be potential career opportunities for biochemists in the pharmaceutical industry, or in bioengineering.
 In additon, with the introduction of business-oriented degrees such as the PSM, those who have an interest in biochemistry as well as business may have an opportunity to enter the business world as managers with a firm grasp of the science or technology of the companies for whom they will work.